 It’s Possible!
-Nick Cannon and Mariah Carey May Really Be Getting Back Together
+Nick Cannon And Mariah Carey May Really Be Getting Back Together

 — People Magazine (@people) April 22, 2017

-Cannon’s recent words, however, pointed to perhaps wanting to keep things as they are, but what exactly does that mean when he stated”We talk every single day.
+Cannon’s recent words, however, pointed to perhaps wanting to keep things as they are, but what exactly does that mean when he stated, “We talk every single day.
 I wouldn’t want to mess up what we have right now trying to [reunite]?”
-Does that mean they are actually thinking about it?

 .@MariahCarey and @NickCannon take Roc and Roe to dinner in Beverly Hills pic.twitter.com/heAjyKtkiY